superlativeinstruments/manuals.playsuperlative.com/SB01/vcf.md

 With the resonance control set to maximum, the filter will feedback into self-oscillation.
 This type of oscillation results in a pure sine wave output with no harmonics.

-To enable self-resonance, set `FREQ` to the minimum, and set `RES` and `KYBD` to the maximum.
+To enable self-resonance, set `FREQ` to about half, and set `RES` and `KYBD` to the maximum.
 The filter output will track the note played to within 1%.
+Use the `FREQ` slider to adjust note tuning.

 </article>